 Future changes – What options are there for future changes of my website, such as branding updates, new pages, current promotions or new features such as online forms?
 How much can I do myself (using the CMS)?
 Is the website platform open or proprietary (meaning that it will be difficult or expensive to transfer to another provider)?
 We use WordPress, one of the world’s most popular open platforms, which means if you want to switch to another company it’s absolutely free to take your entire website somewhere else, and there are many WordPress developers and trainers to choose from, so there are no risks with a PogoStick website!

 Opportunity costs – This is one that’s often overlooked because it’s not a direct expense you “pay” for, however it’s a trap that can seriously cost you.
 Some places, like Yola, VistaPrint or Wix, offer “free” websites.
 Supported by ads or URLs that they own the website might be free but it could be costing you in lost sales.
 These types of websites often present a poor image for your business, and it can scare away potential sales.
 It’s a cost that you can’t put a number on but it’s worth taking into account.
-Our Premium website package offers additional styling and design but even our cheapest package allows a professional look that will send out the right message for your business.
+Our website packages offers additional styling and design but even our cheapest package allows a professional look that will send out the right message for your business.

 Don’t get stuck with a website your business can’t afford